 CERTA Level 2 Award in Preparation for Work in Community Interpreting

-Course: at St John’s Centre on Thursdays 10am-2.30pm from 22nd April – 22nd July (11 weeks with breaks for Half Term and election day)
+Course: at St John’s Centre on Mondays 10.30am-3pm from 13th September – 29th November (11 weeks with break for Half Term)

 The course is free to learners on means tested benefits, or a low income.
 Help may also be available for travel and childcare costs.